 VisitNC director, Wit Tuttell, gave a presentation recently with some key information for us all.
 North Carolina’s drive market, rural landscapes, open spaces, and accessibility will help us recover in the months ahead.
 However, we need to be prepared to welcome visitors; our communities might have fears of visitors bringing the virus back to our towns, and our workers need training and to feel safe as well.
 As we near the end of Phase I, now is the time to prepare for Phase II and beyond.
 Thanks to the resources of VisitNC and our state industry partners like the NC Restaurant and Lodging Association (who has been our lifeline for information!!!) and NCSU Cooperative Extension for helping our industry.

-As I write this, the NCRLA is rolling out a training certification program called Count On Me NC, and we are sending out the details and links for you and your employees to participate this week.
+The NCRLA has now completely rolled out a training certification program called Count On Me NC, and we have sent out the details and links for you and your employees to participate in what is now 5 tailored training courses for restaurants, hotels, and businesses of all types.
 Businesses that complete the course will be able to display a seal on restaurant menus, put decals on their doors, and will be offered further marketing materials.
 The website for the program is www.countonmenc.org.
-They also have a NC Restaurant Promise program with helpful guidelines for us all.
+They also have an NC Restaurant Promise program with helpful guidelines for us all.

 VisitNC also recently announced a social program to highlight culinary talent around North Carolina.
 NC chefs will post a photo or photos on their Instagram accounts, sharing their favorite meals prepared by other NC chefs and tagging those chefs.
 This helps to organically promote the wonderful and diverse food scene we have in NC.
 Look for this “Cook it Forward” program at www.visitnc.com/cookitforwardnc.